COVID-19 - During the current Coronavirus crisis please check all information with the supplier!

 Gliding & Paragliding - The Midland Gliding Club, situated on top of the Long Mynd hills offers taster flights and courses for those wishing to get their pilots licence or who just want a taster.
 Alternatively, just bring a picnic and watch the gliders swirling in the sky high above.

 Bird Watching - Together with the Stiperstones to the west, these hills are a good place for upland species like Meadow Pipit, which are common, and Merlin, which is rarer.
 Ravens and Red Kites are increasing in number, Buzzard and Kestrel are regularly seen whilst Hobby is often noted in summer.
 The slopes of the Long Mynd provide views of Ring Ouzel in passage and Hen Harrier occasionally turn up, especially on passage, as do Dotterel, mainly in spring.

-Sports Centre facilities – Teme leisure run a swimming pool in Church Stretton on Shrewsbury Road (heading out towards All Stretton).
+Sports Centre facilities – Shropshire Council run a swimming pool in Church Stretton on Shrewsbury Road (heading out towards All Stretton).
 There are regular family fun sessions, so a great rainy day option.
-Check out their time table on line at:
+For more information go to:

 A large facility can be found down the road at Mickey Millers in Craven Arms great for all age kids – this barn prides itself on an impressive drop slide high enough to get even the adults thinking twice!